MEEDOO99/MEEDOO/Rules-Guidebook.md

 **A3-1.** Attempting to obstruct a staff member in their activities is punishable.

-### A4.
-Right to Confidentiality
-The identity of those who have reported a user must remain a secret.
-If they wish to reveal themselves, they can do so on their own volition.

 # **Section B - General Server Rules**
 These rules apply server-wide and can include but are not limited to text channels, voice channels, direct message, nicknames, playing status, etc...